SSM 303–05: Athletic Grant-in-Aid Appeal Process

 Option 1: Written Appeal

-If the student-athlete elects to have the appeal conducted in writing, the Scholarship Office of Student Financial Assistance will forward the written materials submitted by the student-athlete and ICA to the Athletic Grant-in-Aid Appeal Hearing Committee for review.
+If the student-athlete elects to have the appeal conducted in writing, the Scholarship Office of Student Financial Assistance will forward the written materials submitted by the student-athlete and SDA to the Athletic Grant-in-Aid Appeal Hearing Committee for review.

 Within 20 business days of the student-athlete’s written request for a written appeal, the committee shall convene a closed, private meeting for the purpose of deliberation.
 The committee may request additional information from either party.